What is Bond Fund?

-- From Investor’s viewpoint, these are lucrative compared to bonds because it is easier to partake in bond funds than in individual bonds solely.
+- From the investor’s viewpoint, these are lucrative compared to bonds because it is easier to partake in bond funds than in individual bonds solely.

 - Because this fund is a conglomerate of many bonds, in case of default of payment by one kind of bond, the impact would be lesser.

-- There is an added advantage of diversification wherein even a lower investment would be diversified in the portfolio which is not possible in case of individual funds.
+- There is an added advantage of diversification wherein even a lower investment would be diversified in the portfolio, which is not possible in individual funds.

 - Though there is no particular date of maturity, the investor can withdraw at any point in time by receiving the Net Asset Value (NAV).

-- For these, there are professionals who handle and manage the portfolio who continually analyze the portfolio.
+- For these, some professionals handle and manage the portfolio that continually analyzes the portfolio.

 - The dividend payments are variable, unlike individual bond interest payments.

 - It may not always be open to all investors.
 After reaching a threshold or at the discretion of the fund manager, they may close the fund to new investors.

 - These are products offered as mutual funds ULIPs by pooling all the funds of investors.
 They may be customized as per the needs of investors.
 They are suitable for the long-term goals of the investors.
 This is also suitable for investors who seek diversification.

 - The returns are usually higher than the money market instruments and deposit rates.
 They are highly liquid and can be sold at any point in time by an investor, although the fluctuating NAV might seem like a setback.